-The Glenville Mercury Glenville, West Virginia, Friday, July 10, 1936 AND REMIND YOU: To Buy From Those Who Advertise in The Mercury.
+The Glenville Mercury To Buy From Those Who Advertise in The Mercury.

-Official Publication of Glenville State Teachers College Volume 7 MANY ENROLLED IN TRAINING SCHOOL; ELEVEN TEACHERS Busses Bring Pupils from Troy, Normantown, Gilmer and Sand Fork 215 STUDENT TEACHERS Work is Under Supervision of Miss Esther Rader and Earl Boggs The College training school und-er the supervision of Earl Boggs and Miss Esther Rader, "is progressing nicely, and the attendance is unusually good," says Mr. Boggs.
-The enrollment is 149, about the same as that of the past summer.
+Official Publication of Glenville State Teachers College Glenville, West Virginia, Friday, July 10, 1936 Number 29 MANY ENROLLED IN TRAINING SCHOOL; ELEVEN TEACHERS Volume 7 Busses Bring Pupils from Troy, Normantown, Gilmer and Sand Fork 215 STUDENT TEACHERS Work is Under Supervision of Miss Esther Rader and Earl Boggs The College training school und-er the supervision of Earl Boggs and Miss Esther Rader, "is progressing nicely, and the attendance is unusually good," says Mr. Boggs.
+The enrollment is 149, about the ame as that of the past summer.
 There are eleven critic teachers, and about 215 student teachers.
-Three busses transport about 100 pupils daily from Normantown, pupils daily from Norm Troy, Gilmer and Sand Fork, According to Mr. Boggs, the work ie entirely supplementary to the of the regular school year, and entirely is all being done in the elementary ool from the first grade to the eigth inclusive, with an additional class in preparatory work for high school entrance.
+Three busses transport about 100 pupils daily from Normantown, pupils daily from Norm Troy, Gilmer and Sand Fork.
+According to Mr. Boggs, the work ie of the regular school year, and entirely is all being done in the elementary ool from the first grade to the eigth inclusive, with an additional lass in preparatory work for high school entrance.
 The following courses are being offered: Science, mathematics, geography, spelling, English, reading history, water, nature study, and first aid.
 The training school opened June 11, and will close July 22.
-NEW DORMITORY WORK SPEEDED Supervising Architect Expects Building to Be Ready For Roof in Ten Days Three-fourths of the brick and steel work on the new College dormitory has been completed, includ-ing the upper wing where the brick work is finished to the cornice.
+NEW DORMITORY WORK SPEEDED Supervising Architect Expects Building to Be Ready For Roof in Ten Days Three-fourths of the brick and steel work on the new College dormitory has been completed, includ-ing the upper wing where the brick is finished to the cornice.
 A. H. Wilkins, resident supervis-ing architect, said the building would be ready for the roof in less than ten days.
-The dormitory will contain sevstudent bedrooms, enty-five three apartments of four rooms each, and an assembly room twenty-seven by fifty-seven feet.
-The bedrooms will be divided into five units as follows: Three units of five rooms and a bath on each of three floors; one seven rooms and bath on unit of each of three floors; and one unit of three rooms and bath on each of three floors.
-Each unit will have outside entrance to the court where flagstone walks will connect with the campus walks, The new boilers for the heating plant have arrived and the work of installing them will begin immediately.
-Miss Singleton Visiting Here Miss Arrah Wanna Singleton, A B. '33. student in the School of Mercy Hospital, Baltimore, Nursing, is spending a month's vacation with her parents, Mr. and Mrs. E. I. Singleton. of College Street.
+The dormitory will contain sev enty-five student bedrooms, three apartments of four rooms each, and an assembly room twenty-seven by fifty-seven feet.
+The bedrooms will be divided into five units as follows; Three units of five rooms and a bath on each of three floors; one seven rooms and bath on unit of each of three floors; and one unit of three rooms and bath on each of three floors.
+Each unit will have outside entrance to the court flagstone walks will connect where with the campus walks.
+The new boilers for the heating plant have arrived and the work of installing them will begin immediately.
+Miss Singleton Visiting Here Miss Arrah Wanna Singleton, A B. '33. student in the School of Nursing, Mercy Hospital, Baltimore, is spending a month's vacation with her parents, Mr. and Mrs. E. I. Singleton. of College Street.
 Miss Singleton entered the nurses train-ing school last year.
-Catlett Naoma Bessie Hanna, Amy Smith, Oakford Deitz, Roy Matheny, James Young, "Jigs" Mc-Kenzie and "Si" Fitzwater spent the Fourth in Richwood.
+Bessie Hanna, Naoma Catlett, Amy Smith, Oakford Deitz, Roy Matheny, James Young, "Jigs" Mc-Kenzie and "Si" Fitzwater spent the Fourth in Richwood